Yuning-Shi/yuning-shi.github.io/_pages/about.md

 - *2024.01*: &nbsp;🎉 One paper was accepted by ICMLC 2024.
 - *2023.08*: &nbsp;🎉 One paper was accepted by CyberC 2023.
 - *2023.04*: &nbsp;🎉 I enrolled at Shibaura Institute of Technology to conduct research on medical AI.
-- *2023.03*: &nbsp;🎉 I graduated from Tokyo Denki University with a Bachelor of Science degree.
+- *2023.03*: &nbsp;🎉 I graduated from Tokyo Denki University with a Bachelor of Science degree, ranking second in the department.
 - *2023.02*: &nbsp;🎉 I attended the 8th China-Japan Conference on Education Exchange & Cooperation, where I introduced my current research.
 - *2023.01*: &nbsp;🎉 I joined Matsuo Institute, Inc. as an AI Engineer in Tokyo.
 - *2022.11*: &nbsp;🎉 One paper was accepted by WSPML 2022.